git-shawn/swift-readability/README.md

 1. Verify that npm is installed.
 2. Then, run `make bootstrap`.

+<br>If you modify the source code in the webpack-resources folder, please run `npm run build`

 ## Credits
 This project leverages several open source projects: